hellorosedev/hellorosedev/README.md

 **Talking about Personal Stuffs:**

 - 🔭 I’m currently working on ...
-Ionic, React, Angular, Vue Projects
+Ionic, React, Angular, Devops Technologies (CI/CD), Cloud (AWS and Azure), .NET
-- 🌱 I’m currently learning ...
-Blockchain
 - 🤔 I’m looking for help with ...
-Blockchain
+More tools for Devops
 - 💬 Ask me about ...
-Javascript
+Javascript and techonology
 - ⚡ Fun fact: I love coffee